Control vertebrate pest populations using chemical methods

 • legally apply and monitor chemical control measures.

-When using chemicals you must be fully trained in their use and hold relevant qualifications where required by legislation.
+When using chemicals you must be fully trained in their use and hold the relevant certificates, where required by legislation.

 This standard is for those who use chemicals to control vertebrate pests.